ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration/guide.en-gb.md

 ![Creation KMS server](images/creation_kms_server.png){.thumbnail}

 > [!primary]
+>
-> To retrieve your SSL fingerprint and the public IP from your KMS server, follow the instructions below by navigating through the tabs.
+> To retrieve your SSL fingerprint and the public IP from your KMS endpoint, follow the instructions below by navigating through the tabs.
 >

 > [!tabs]